 While not particularly well-known, the elite raiders of the Group Franc units, comprised of the Alpine Chasseurs and Groupes de l’Infanterie de l’Air (the trained but never-dropped French paratroop units) bring a much-needed heft to your force.
 These Veterans are bristling with LMGs and SMGs, capable of pumping out incredible amounts of firepower and taking a beating in return.
 If taken as Alpine Chasseurs, they can have skis for free – ideal for all those beautiful snow-themed tables out there!

 The French army has long had a tradition of fielding troops recruited from outside Metropolitan France.
-Most famous (or infamous) of these formations was (and still is) the Legion Etrangere – the legendary French Foreign Legion.
+The most famous (or infamous) of these formations was (and still is) the Legion Etrangere – the legendary French Foreign Legion.
 While best known for their exploits in French North Africa, the Legion fought hard in France as well.
 On the table, they give you Stubborn Veterans in large numbers, with all the usual weaponry you’d expect from an elite formation.
 Almost as famous as the Legion are the Senegalese Tirailleurs.
 Five units of these hardy African troops fought in France with honour and determination, despite often-awful treatment by their own command hierarchy.
 The German forces were known to fear their ferocious attacking mentality, reinforced by the enormous coupe-coupe machetes carried by each trooper.
 While in most respects a ‘normal’ Regular infantry section, the Tirailleurs also have the Tough Fighters rule to reflect both their attacking spirit and really big knives.

 The modern battlefields of the Second World War may have been dominated by tanks and artillery, but that was never going to stop a nation with such a proud cavalry tradition from deploying horsemen!
 French Cavalry Sections can be taken either as Regular or Veteran, and in significant numbers.
 Thirteen men with their dual-purpose cavalry carbines can cause some serious trouble in an opponent’s backline, so why not take a unit or two and remind your enemies why Europe used to tremble at the thought of mounted Frenchmen!
 For those wishing to be a little more a la mode in their reconnaissance, the Motorbike Section gives you even more mobility, albeit at the cost of a little style in the eyes of the cavalry!